jdimauro/witch-lights/README.md

 ### Install

 Lay the entire length of the lights out in a straight line, if you can.
+Leave the lids of the enclosures off (for the sensors) or loosely connected (for the NeoPixel interfaces).

 Power on the Arduino and walk alongside the assembly as the sprite animates.
 Watch for dead pixels, dead strips (probably caused by a bad cable connection on the terminal board), stuttering animation (caused by too high an `interval` value in the software), or other glitches.
 You want to catch those now, because the next thing you're going to do is install the whole assembly on-site.
 Test both motion sensors; when you reach the end of the animation loop, you should trip the farthest sensor, causing the sprite to animate back the way it came.
 If the far sensor doesn't work, you'll have to check continuity for the yellow line on the ribbon cable all the way down the chain.